sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 #### <a name='OidcUrlSetup'></a>OIDC URL Setup

 Two documents i.e OIDC and JWKS json documents needs to be generated and published to a public URL.
-The OIDC document contains the metadata of the issuer.
+The OIDC discovery document contains the metadata of the issuer.
 The JSON Web Key Sets (JWKS) document contains the public signing key(s) that allows AAD to verify the authenticity of the service account token.

-For more details on how to set up OIDC URL and more details on it, please g through this this [link](https://azure.github.io/azure-workload-identity/docs/installation/self-managed-clusters/oidc-issuer.html)
+Refer to [link](https://azure.github.io/azure-workload-identity/docs/installation/self-managed-clusters/oidc-issuer.html)for steps to setup and OIDC issuer URL.

 The steps on a high level to setup is the following
 - Create an azure blob storage account.